erew123/alltalk_tts/README.md

 *Other machines (mac, amd etc)* - `pip install -r requirements_other.txt`

 7) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.

+8) Please read the note below about start-up times and also the note above about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)

 **Note: It can take a while to start up.** Check the command prompt/terminal window if you want to know what its doing.
 After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.